eigenbooks/bayes-missing-manual/book/appendix-theory.md

 #### Basic notation
 Assume that you have [three blue and one brown marble](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) in a bag.
 Say that you are interested in the probability that you will draw a blue marble at random from the bag.
 Using mathematical notation we can write the probability of drawing a blue marble as $p(marble \space = \space blue)$, or more simply $p(blue)$.
 The $p(a)$ notation is shorthand for saying the probability of 'a' occurring.
 In this context 'a' is an event or a proposition that can occur.

-Next assume that we wanted to know the probability of drawing both a blue and brown marble with two successive draws from the bag (replace the marbles after drawing them).
+Next assume that we wanted to know the probability of drawing both a blue and brown marble with two successive draws from the bag.
+Replace the marbles after drawing them.
 The mathematical notation for this is $p(blue,brown)$.
 The $p(a,b)$ notation is shorthand for saying the probability of 'a' and 'b' both occurring.
 This is also called a joint probability.

 Finally imagine that you draw a blue marble from the bag.
 Assume that you now want to know what the probability of drawing a brown marble without placing the blue marble back into the bag.
 This can be denoted as $p(brown|blue)$.
 The probability $p(b|a)$ notation is shorthand for saying the probability of 'b' occurring given that 'a' occurs.
 In English this allows you to say “what is the probability of an event occurring now that I have some information”.